-Many people that have a neurotransmitter imbalance will resort to drinking alcohol, smoking cigarettes, drinking coffee, and taking other The problem with this scenario is that these substances seem to only temporarily fix the symptoms of a neurotransmitter imbalance by giving
+Many people that have a neurotransmitter imbalance will resort to drinking coffee, drinking alcohol, smoking cigarettes, or taking drugs.
+The problem with this scenario is that these substances seem to only temporarily fix the symptoms of a neurotransmitter imbalance by giving